kylbutlr/public-chat-app/README.md

 Created to be used with [Public Chat API](https://github.com/kylbutlr/public-chat-api)

-Uses: React, Axios, Sass, RWD
+Uses: React, Axios, Sass, Bulma, RWD

 ## How to Use: